What It’s Like to Be a Single Missionary

 Zach encourages young men to put their hearts under a microscope and carefully consider if God is truly calling them to stay home in pursuit of marriage or if a domestic ideal has become an idol.

 Ironically, he says, staying home in the hopes of getting married would have kept him from meeting his wife, a Czech woman he met on the field.
-Their first baby is due later this year.
+Their first child was born in 2017.